-Grand Canyon National Park Source: National Park Service This chapter explores emerging trends that will affect transportation in national parks over the long term.
+This chapter explores emerging trends that will affect transportation in national parks over the long term.
 Some trends have been developing for years, while others are very new.
 The Intermountain Region already addresses deficiencies in condition and operations discussed in the previous chapter.
 However, baseline conditions describe only part of the story.
 Issues identified here form a portion of the sum of long term needs identified by this plan, but are not fully quantified.
 Not all the data are in on these emerging trends, but we do have a glimpse of things to come.
 The NPS will examine and adjust its policies and decision-making to meet the challenges of the future.

 Asset Management Balancing asset management needs with other LRTP goals may require trade-offs in expectations.
 Reliably measuring performance of the system over time will help policy makers understand the effects of investments, enabling them to determine what is getting better, or worse, over time.
-Mobility, Access, & Connectivity Evolving population demographics such as the aging of the baby boomers, increased ethnic diversity, and high visitation growth in the largest parks come with attached costs.
-Providing desired levels of access has historically built a supportive stakeholder base.
-The NPS must determine which improvements are compatible with its mission and will carry support from visitors for the long term.
-Visitor Experience Visitors expect increasingly modernized experiences in the parks.
+Evolving population demographics such as the aging of the baby boomers, increased ethnic d and high visitation growth in the largest parks come with attached costs.
+Providing desired levels of has historically built a supportive stakeholder base.
+The NPS must determine which improvements compatible with its mission and will carry support from visitors for the long term. a vision that includes enhanced visitor experience.
+Again, trade-offs must be consider Visitors expect increasingly modernized experiences in the parks.
 The long range plan identifies a vision that includes enhanced visitor experience.
 Again, trade-offs must be considered.
-For example, updated electronic communication technologies may produce a better experience for some, but may have significant financial and natural resource costs.
-Resource Protection Risks to park resources are diverse and threaten to degrade exactly the experiences that make the parks valuable and enjoyable places to learn and visit.
+For example, updated electronic communication technologies may produce a better experience for some, but may have significant financial and natural resource costs. parks valuable and enjoyable places to learn and visit.
+The vulnerability of landscape-leve to climate change and other risks should not be ignored.
+However, the limited ability of Risks to park resources are diverse and threaten to degrade exactly the experiences that make the parks valuable and enjoyable places to learn and visit.
 The vulnerability of landscape-level natural systems to climate change and other risks should not be ignored.
 However, the limited ability of national parks to alter large scale events means the National Park Service may need to consider adaptive strategies as the best course of mitigation.
 Sustainable Operations Many new policies call for investing in additional community connections and for better balance in economic, social, and environmental approaches to sustainability.
 Improved community connections can help leverage mutually beneficial investments.
 The NPS must learn to balance long term goals with the pressing needs to reinvest in existing assets.